Community Guidelines

 Physical Safety

 Contact Improvisation carries inherent risk.
 Know your limits, take mindful risks, and stay aware of your surroundings.
-Don’t push or lift partners beyond their skill level, and avoid grabbing—this can be unsafe and feel violating.
+Don’t push or lift partners beyond their skill level, and avoid grabbing limbs to catch someone from falling, this can be unsafe and feel violating.
 Learn to fall safely and let others protect themselves.
 Increase your skill through classes to dance with confidence and care.

 Leave Without Explanation